astroboy7531/GK-docusaurus/docs/4/b.md

 <ul>
     <li>
-        After geyng an invitation code from a Genesis Conqueror, f2p players will choose the Training way.
+        After getting an invitation code from a Genesis Conqueror,  f2p players will choose the Training way.
     </li>
     <li>
         By choosing this way, new players will start as a Conqueror Disciple.